miltoncandelero/miltoncandelero.github.io/_posts/2019-03-25-resize-vs-responsive.md

 *(maybe not that hardcore)*

 Let's say we envision our game to run in a portrait mode of **360 by 640** but we need to run on a screen that has a resolution of **800 by 600**
-*(This would be a super worst case scenario where we developed for a 9:16 ratio and are trying to run in a 4:3 ratio)*
+*(This would be a super worst-case scenario where we developed for a 9:16 ratio and are trying to run in a 4:3 ratio)*

 We need to find the `ratio` between the screen and our game.
 Let's answer this question:
 *How many times my game fits in the screen?*